Nowadays, a big challenge for businesses is data. You may wonder how data can be a challenge if it is a weapon for strategic business opportunities.

 • One-tier architecture is designed without domain-specific data mart layers (see above).

-• The two-tier architecture is focused on adding data mart levels between the data warehouse and user interface.
+• The two-tier architecture is focused on adding data mart levels between the data warehouse and the user interface.

 • The three-tier architecture allows multidimensional data analysis with the help of OLAP cubes (online analytical processing) which means that data is represented from multiple dimensions.
 To put it simply, data is divided hierarchically into categories and subcategories.

-Therefore, at this stage, you need to define your data sources that need to be integrated, define the type and architecture of the data warehouse (whether your business needs additional data mart layers, OLAP).
+Therefore, at this stage, you need to define your data sources that need to be integrated, and define the type and architecture of the data warehouse (whether your business needs additional data mart layers, OLAP).

-4. Choose the best software vendor for your business needs
+Step 4: Choose the best software vendor for your business needs

 We compiled several questions you need to ask your potential BI provider to evaluate their capabilities: